mhvis/solar/README.md

 * SolarRiver TL-D
 * SolarLake TL

+The inverter needs to be equipped with a network connection and connected to the same network, the serial port is not supported.

 If you have a SolarLake TL-PM series inverter, check out this fork!
 ->
 [semonet/solar](https://github.com/semonet/solar)